 “We hadn’t had time to have any issues [with dust] yet.
 And we haven’t had to change out any filters yet.
 The filters have been running since we opened.
 The unit was installed prior to the facility functioning and started operating in April of 2014,” Mumford said.
 “Based on our meter readings, we will get around two and a half or three years out of our filters.”

-Glacier and Waconia chose to add abrasion resistant inlets to the Farr Gold Series because the ductwork was coming from the ceiling level and dropping into the collector.
+Camfil and Waconia chose to add abrasion resistant inlets to the Gold Series because the ductwork was coming from the ceiling level and dropping into the collector.
 Also, dual smaller fans were used because of the small space.

 Waconia has two production facilities.
 The first one was opened when the company was founded in 1959.